nillannimal/PhotogrammetryScanner/README.md

 1. Clone this repository to your local machine.
 2. Move the `photogrammetry_scanner.py` and `process_images.py` files to the Meshroom installation folder.
+3. Upload the run_scanner.ino file to the scanner Arduino Mega

 ## Usage